Musicophilia: Conditions affected

 Sacks discusses how blindness can affect the perception of music and musical notes, and he also writes that absolute pitch is much more common in blind musicians than it is in sighted musicians.
-Sacks writes about Clive Wearing, who suffers from severe amnesia.
-Sacks writes about how, even though Clive suffers from such severe amnesia, he still remembers how to read piano music and play the piano.
+Sacks writes about Clive Wearing, who has severe amnesia.
+Sacks writes about how, even though Clive has such severe amnesia, he still remembers how to read piano music and play the piano.
 However, Clive can only remember how to do so in the moment.
 Sacks also writes about Tourette syndrome and the effects that music can have on tics, for example, slowing tics down to match the tempo of a song.
-Sacks writes about Parkinson's disease, and how, similar to with people who suffer from Tourette's, music with a strong rhythmic beat can help with movement and coordination.
+Sacks writes about Parkinson's disease, and how, similar to with people who have Tourette's, music with a strong rhythmic beat can help with movement and coordination.
 Sacks briefly discusses Williams syndrome and how children with Williams syndrome were found to be very responsive to music.
 Sacks finishes his book with a discussion of Alzheimer's disease and dementia.
 He discusses how music therapy can help people with these conditions regain memory.